mikeyaworski/Utility-Discord-Bot/docs/DO-Instructions.md

     1. Type `:x` to save and quit.

     You can use something like nano instead of vim if you struggle with the instructions above.
+1. (Optional) If you want to expose your app to the outside world over HTTPS and a custom domain, then generate an SSL certificate and run the nginx server:
+   1. Create a DNS A Record for your domain, and point it to the public IP address of your Digital Ocean Droplet.
+   1. `npm run dhparam`
+   1. Update `deploy/nginx-conf-http/nginx.conf` and `deploy/nginx-conf-https/nginx.conf` by replacing the server name `api.utilitydiscordbot.com` (and possibly port number) with your own.
+   1. Update `deploy/docker-compose.yml` by replacing `api.utilitydiscordbot.com` and `michael@mikeyaworski.com` with your own.
 1. Start the bot:
     ```
     npm run start:docker
+    ```
+    Or, if you are running the nginx server mentioned in the previous step, instead start the bot with:
+    ```
+    npm run start:docker-compose
     ```
 1. View logs to see if everything is successful:
    ```